Sita Air Flight 601: Aircraft

 The aircraft involved in the accident was a twin turboprop Dornier 228-202, registration 9N-AHA, serial number 8123.
 Before it was sold to Sita Air, it was acquired by Holiday Express in 1987.
 It later entered the Australian registration of VH-NSH and then the American registration of N2255E for G M Hock Construction.
 It was sold to Executive World Airways as F-ODZG and in 1990 it was sold to Air Caraïbes.

 Passengers and crew

-Most of the passengers were foreigners, travelling to Lukla for trekking in the Himalaya.
+Most of the passengers were foreigners, travelling to Lukla for trekking in the Himalayas.
 The British Embassy in Nepal confirmed that at least 7 Britons were on the flight.
 The youngest British victim was 27 whilst the oldest was 60.
 At least 5 Chinese nationals and 7 Nepalis were on board the flight.

 Investigation

 The Nepal Civil Aviation Authority was ordered to investigate the crash with assistance from the British Air Accidents Investigation Branch.
 Investigators started to collect evidence related to the crash.
 Both the flight data recorder and the cockpit voice recorder were recovered.
 During its takeoff roll, the weather in Tribhuvan was in good condition with good visibility.
 Based on interviews by eyewitnesses, the aircraft was on fire while it was crashing to the ground.

 A relative of Flight 601's co-pilot said he had warned that flights on the airline were routinely overloaded and that a nearby slum attracted birds to the runway.
 However, Sagar Acharya, the airline's head of flight safety, denied the aircraft was carrying too much weight.
 Most reports stated that the aircraft suffered a bird strike shortly after taking off from Tribhuvan.
 Conflicting reports stated that it had struck a black eagle, while others stated that it had hit a vulture.
 This bird strike report was confirmed by the air traffic controller on duty, as the air traffic controller stated that the pilot contacted Tribhuvan's Tower for an intention for emergency landing due to "technical glitches", possibly due to a bird strike.
 Based on the ATC statements, the right engine of Flight 601 might have been hit by a bird and caught fire.
 Investigators later focused on the bird strike theory.

 Investigators later stated that the impact of the bird strike might have caused the pilot to become nervous.
 The aircraft later caught fire, and in an attempt to douse the fire, the pilot attempted an emergency landing on Manohara river, but somehow nose-dived and crashed onto the football ground.

 Based on preliminary report published on 30 September 2012, the bird collided with the right hand engine at about 50 feet above ground causing some part to separate from the engine.
 The part later impacted the vertical tail and disabled the rudder, severing the controls of the plane.
 The plane then began to turn sharply.
 It then went out of control and subsequently crashed.